Tilak-AM15/CRUD-operations-using-MongoDB/README.md

 "# CRUD-operations-using-MongoDB"
-Make sure there is Installation of  Mongodb , Node.js , Express.js
+1.Make sure there is Installation of  Mongodb , Node.js , Express.js
+2.Install all the dependencies:-
+3.npm install init
+4.npm i express
+5.npm i ejs
+6.npm i mongoose
-Install all the dependencies:- npm install init npm i express npm i ejs npm i mongoose node index.js :- to run the project
+7.node index.js :- to run the project
-Run the following commands in the command prompt to see data in the database:-
+8.Run the following commands in the command prompt to see data in the database:- 8.1  >>mongosh
->>mongosh
->>show dbs
+  8.2  >>show dbs
->>db.chats.find()
+  8.3  >>db.chats.find()
->>use chatapp
+  8.4  >>use chatapp
->>db.chats.find()
+  8.5  >>db.chats.find()